calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 )
 !["Coin Toss Beta Distribution"](/assets/plots/coin_toss_beta.png "Coin Toss Beta Distribution")

+We'll note that a 50/50 distribtution of coin tosses is centered around 0.50 and looks like quite symmetrical, meaning there seems to be an even amount of probability that a fair coin tossed 100 times comes up heads more or less than 50 of the time.

-Even without simulation, we can calculate confidence intervals for a beta distribution quite easily using R or even Excel / Google Sheets:
+Even without simulation, we can calculate confidence intervals for a $$beta$$ distribution quite easily using R or even Excel / Google Sheets:

 ### R:
-Using the built-in `qbeta()` function to extract quantiles from the $$beta$$ distribution, we compute a 95% confidence interval for a beta distribution centered around 50%, where we've observed 50 heads out of 100 coin tosses:
+Using the built-in `qbeta()` function to extract quantiles from the $$beta$$ distribution, we compute a 95% confidence interval for a $$beta$$ distribution centered around 50%, where we've observed 50 heads out of 100 coin tosses:

 ```r
 heads = 50